jerysun/test_mean/README.txt

 Arithmetic mean problem of the Top N records in Database SQL

-There are a list of athletes' records consisting of ath_id, name, record, r_date.
+There are a list of athletes' records consisting of (id, ath_id, name, record, r_date), a single athlete may have several different records.
 Please find a solution to list the arithmetic means of the best three records(so-called top n, here n is 3) of EACH athlete.

 It's hard to write an exact sql query; A stored procedure is possible but